zaeendesouza/confidently/README.md

 The wrapper will then estimate the mean(s) of [`variable`], condtional on [`by()`] and/or [`over()`].
 It then produces a `coefplot()` type plot with labels and titles all automatically added.
 Confidence intervals are estimated using "vanilla" standard errors---weights and alternative variance estimation is not allowed, at present.

 ```
-* Note: all variables/values need to be labelled!

 clear all
 sysuse auto